Generative Transformer for Accurate and Reliable Salient Object Detection: Introduction

-Although significant performance has been achieved with transformer, we still observe \enquote{over-confidence} issue within the transformer based SOD models (see Fig.~\ref{fig:overfitting_issue_cnn_transformer}), where the model tends to generate wrong prediction with high confidence.
-We then present an inferential generative adversarial network (iGAN) to analyse the reliability degree \cite{on_calibration} of the transformer based framework.
-Different from the conventional generative adversarial network (GAN) \cite{gan_raw} which defines the distribution of the latent variable as fixed standard normal distribution $\mathcal{N}(0,\mathbf{I})$, our proposed \enquote{iGAN} infers the latent variable by gradient based Markov chain Monte Carlo (MCMC), namely Langevin dynamics \cite{mcmc_langevin}.
+\textbf{Overcoming the over-confidence issue:} Although significant performance has been achieved with the transformer, we still observe \enquote{over-confidence} issue within the transformer based SOD models, where the model tends to generate wrong prediction with high confidence, which is also defined as the model less-calibrated issue in~\cite{on_calibration}.
+We then present an inferential generative adversarial network (iGAN) to analyze the reliability degree \cite{on_calibration} of the transformer based framework.
+Different from the conventional generative adversarial network (GAN) \cite{gan_raw} which defines the distribution of the latent variable as fixed standard normal distribution $\mathcal{N}(0,\mathbf{I})$, our proposed \enquote{iGAN} infers the latent variable by gradient based Markov Chain Monte Carlo (MCMC), namely Langevin dynamics \cite{mcmc_langevin}.
 The latent variable within iGAN is sampled directly from its true posterior distribution \cite{ABP}, leading to more informative latent space exploration.
-We apply the proposed iGAN to both fully and weakly supervised SOD, and explain that iGAN within the transformer framework leads to both accurate and reliable salient object detection, where the produced uncertainty map \cite{kendall2017uncertainties} can effectively explain the model prediction.
+We apply the proposed iGAN to both fully and weakly supervised SOD, and explain that iGAN within the transformer framework leads to both accurate and reliable salient object detection, where the produced uncertainty maps \cite{kendall2017uncertainties} can serve as an auxiliary output to explain the reliability of model predictions.
+Experimental results show that the proposed iGAN within the transformer backbone can fix the \enquote{less effective global context modeling} and \enquote{missing structure information} issues of conventional CNN backbone based framework, and the auxiliary uncertainty outputs can be used to explain model reliability.

+\textbf{Fixing the depth domain gap issue:} Although consistent performance improvement is achieved with the transformer backbone based framework, we still observe the depth domain inconsistency issue, where the testing datasets with depth different from the training datasets achieve a marginal performance improvement, \eg~LFSD \cite{li2014saliency} in Fig.~\ref{fig:depth_global_contrast}.
+To fix it, we present an \enquote{auxiliary depth} module and perform self-supervised depth estimation.
+The deep hybrid model structure~\cite{cao2022deep} via depth reconstruction, \ie~RGB-D saliency detection as conditional generation and depth estimation as marginal density estimation, works effectively when a depth domain gap exists.